Portrait of Lassie topPortrait of Lassie bottom

 The Lassie Mailing List

-Perhaps for you it began in a darkened movie theatre.
-Or maybe you were a child of the fifties sprawled on the carpet before a wooden television console.
+Perhaps for you it began in a darkened movie theatre, breathlessly watching the story of a dog's faithful devotion.
+Or maybe you were a child of the '50s sprawled on the carpet before a wooden television console, eyes fixed on flickering black-and-white.
 Perhaps you became acquainted later, on a color set or by syndicated rerun.
-Maybe, like us, you always awaited those revival series and movies with anticipation.
-Whenever it began, the attraction has never gone away—you still enjoy the love, loyalty and adventure with a collie named Lassie.
+Maybe, like so many of us, you always awaited those revival series and movies with anticipation.
+Whenever it began, the attraction has never gone away—you still enjoy love, loyalty and adventure with a collie named Lassie.

-Lassie remains one of my earliest TV memories: one of sitting cross-legged in front of one of those big sets watching snowy reruns of Jeff's Collie on Boston's WBZ as I also watched the new Timmy episodes on Sunday nights at 7 p.m..
-I remember the advent of the ranger and the all-animal episodes, being disillusioned as the stories grew steadily more "relevant"—and unfortunately more boring, of having high hopes for The New Lassie, and finding only one outstanding story—and one real "howler"—in the lot.
+Lassie remains one of my earliest TV memories: one of sitting cross-legged in front of one of those big polished wood monochrome sets with their woven speaker boxes and Bakelite control knobs, watching snowy reruns of Jeff's Collie on Boston's WBZ as I also watched the new Timmy episodes on Sunday nights at 7 p.m. on CBS, sponsored always by Campbell Soups.
+I remember the advent of the ranger and the all-animal episodes, being disillusioned as the stories grew steadily more "relevant"—and, sadly, (for me, anyway) more boring, of having high hopes for The New Lassie, and finding only one outstanding story—and one real "howler"—in the lot.
+A decade later the Cinar series that ran on the Animal Planet network caught my attention.

 And yes, "The Odyssey" is still one of my favorite television moments of all time.